react-static/react-static/README.md

 ## Chat with us on the React Static Spectrum community!

 Need some help?
 Have a quick question?
-[Click here to sign up for the React-Tools spectrum community](https://spectrum.chat/react-static)!
+[Click here to sign up for the React Static Spectrum community](https://spectrum.chat/react-static)!
 We are constantly answering questions, discussing features and helping each other out!

 ## Contributing